History of Macedonia 1354-1833

 By the beginning of the 20th century the influence of the Greeks in the commercial and educational spheres had become very marked at Monastir.

-for girls and a kindergarten —all gifts of the brothers Demetriou, settled in Egypt .
+The Greek community had an excellent hospital, a school for girls and a kindergarten —all gifts of the brothers Demetriou, settled in Egypt .

 Fig. 152.
 Monastery of Bukovo (Monastir).